 To get these generous cash rebates, you need to hit the minimum spend of $600 each month.

-Another restriction to look out for is the cashback cap of $60 (for regular rebates) + $40 (for the additional rebates you get during the first 3 months).
-Since the rebates are so high, it’s probably easier than you think to burst the cap.
+Another restriction to look out for is the cashback cap of $60 (for regular rebates) + $20 (for the additional rebates you get for March 2019).

 Who should use the UOB YOLO Card?